-The success of any eCommerce business is dependent on its ability to deliver on the promises it makes to their customers.
+The success of any eCommerce business is dependent on its ability to deliver on the promises it makes to its customers.
 Aside from the legal component, if a business can’t honour the price a customer has paid, or deliver the product in a timely manner they won’t have a business for very long.

 In a marketplace as competitive as eCommerce customers can afford to be both picky and unforgiving.
 The businesses themselves have to get it right every single time.
 Failure is not an option and will not be tolerated.